rkansal47/website/content/project/equivariant-neural-networks/index.md

 ---
 title: Equivariant Neural Networks
-summary: Wrote a review of current work on deep learning models that are equivariant to group transformations relevant to physics for my fantastic group theory course.
-Our group is now looking into applications of Lorentz group equivariant models to generation - stay tuned for more updates on this!
+summary: Wrote a review of deep learning models that are equivariant to physics-relevant group transformations for Prof. John McGreevy's fantastic group theory course.
+Our group (ha!) is now looking into applications of Lorentz group equivariant models to generation - stay tuned for more updates on this!
 tags:
 - phys
 - ml